agiliopadua/md/projects/README.md

 ### 3.2 - Run Simulation using LAMMPS

 Use LAMMPS to equilibrate the systems and run production trajectory

+**Equilibration**

+Make sure that your drop is close to the experimental density of water.

+Perform an energy minimization followed by a 10000 NPT in xy and NVT in z step equilibration at 10K.

+'''
+fix TPSTAT all npt temp ${TK} ${TK} 100 x ${PBAR} ${PBAR} 500 y ${PBAR} ${PBAR} 500
+'''

+**Production**

+To stop the drop from sliding on the surface use fix momentum

+'''
+fix ICECUBE all momentum 1000 linear 1 1 0
+'''

+and run a 100000 steps production trajectory at 300K.

 ### 3.3 - Analyze the trajectory